NETWAYS/jenkins-training/Docker/03_Integrate.md

 * Objective:
  * Run your project in a Docker container
 * Steps:
+ * Prepare the Jenkins-master
- * Install the required Plugin
+ * Install the required Plugins
+ * Create a new job that builds a container
- * Configure the job to run within Docker
+ * Configure the Python-job to run within Docker
  * Check the result

 !SLIDE supplemental exercises